VLSI-EDA/PoC/docs/PoC/misc/sync/sync_Bits.rst

   Xilinx:
-    In case of a Xilinx device, this module will instantiate the optimized module PoC.xil.SyncBits.
-Please attend to the notes of xil_SyncBits.vhdl.
+    In case of a Xilinx device, this module will instantiate the optimized module PoC.xil.sync.Bits.
+Please attend to the notes of sync_Bits.vhdl.

   Altera sdc file:
     TODO